FallibleInc/security-guide-for-developers/security-checklist.md

 - [ ] `Sanitize` all user inputs or any input parameters exposed to user to prevent [SQL Injection](https://en.wikipedia.org/wiki/SQL_injection).
 - [ ] Sanitize user input if using it directly for functionalities like CSV import.
 - [ ] `Sanitize` user input for special cases like robots.txt as profile names in case you are using a url pattern like coolcorp.io/username.
 - [ ] Do not hand code or build JSON by string concatenation ever, no matter how small the object is.
-Use your langauge defined libraries or framework.
+Use your language defined libraries or framework.
 - [ ] Sanitize inputs that take some sort of URLs to prevent [SSRF](https://docs.google.com/document/d/1v1TkWZtrhzRLy0bYXBcdLUedXGb9njTNIJXa3u9akHM/edit#heading=h.t4tsk5ixehdd).
 - [ ] Sanitize Outputs before displaying to users.